pybandit/pybandit/doc/development/maintaining.rst

 Prerequisites
 `````````````

-In order to be able to release a new pybandit version, the next permissions are needed:
+In order to be able to release a new PyBandit version, the next permissions are needed:

 - Merge rights to the `pybandit <https://github.com/pybandit/pybandit/>`_ and
   `pybandit-feedstock <https://github.com/conda-forge/pybandit-feedstock/>`_ repositories.
   For the latter, open a PR adding your GitHub username to the conda-forge recipe.
-- Permissions to push to ``main`` in the pybandit repository, to push the new tags.
+- Permissions to push to ``main`` in the PyBandit repository, to push the new tags.
 - `Write permissions to PyPI <https://github.com/conda-forge/pybandit-feedstock/pulls>`_.
 - Access to our website / documentation server.
 Share your public key with the
   infrastructure committee to be added to the ``authorized_keys`` file of the main